greglook/merkle-db/DESIGN.md

 (alter-db-meta db f & args) => db'

-; Ensure all data has been written to the backing block store and update the ; database's root in the ref tracker.
+; Ensure all data has been written to the backing block store and update the ; database's root in the ref manager.
 (commit! db) => db'
 ```